JAlcocerT/JAlcocerT/content/blog/z-idea-2-resolution.md

 how would we behave if they'd be satisfied?

-https://github.com/JAlcocerT/Slider-Crank/blob/main/prompt-blueprint.md applied also to [threebodies here](https://github.com/JAlcocerT/ThreeBodies/blob/main/ThePoincareLab/z-tech-stack.md) and...around [the power law](https://github.com/JAlcocerT/btc-powerlaw/blob/master/GEMINI.md) :)
+See how [this great **prompt for UI blueprint**](https://github.com/JAlcocerT/Slider-Crank/blob/main/prompt-blueprint.md) applied also to [threebodies here](https://github.com/JAlcocerT/ThreeBodies/blob/main/ThePoincareLab/z-tech-stack.md) and...around [the power law](https://github.com/JAlcocerT/btc-powerlaw/blob/master/GEMINI.md) :)

 Because there are several ways to vibe code, but [some prompts + BRDs are gold](https://jalcocert.github.io/JAlcocerT/ideas-to-execution-with-dao/#for-vibe-coders)